Dr. Aaron Krolikowski

 AKRO is a social impact consulting practice advancing the use of analysis, knowledge, research, and openness

-Aaron Krolikowski, PhD provides limited independent impact consulting services.
+Aaron Krolikowski, PhD is not currently providing any private impact consulting services.

-Dr. Krolikowski has been working for and with private foundations, public service providers, and community-based organizations for over 15 years.
+Dr. Krolikowski has worked for and with private foundations, public service providers, and community-based organizations for nearly 20 years.
 His practice applies participatory principles to improve the delivery of public/community services, enhance nonprofit operations, and increase the use of social impact measurement.

 Aaron has worked for and with research-focused organizations including the Water Programme at the Smith School for Enterprise and Environment, Skoll Centre for Social Entrepreneurship, the International Migration Institute, the Technology and Management Centre for Development, and the University at Buffalo Regional Institute.
-Formal teaching experience includes undergraduate courses at the Department of Geography, the Department of Urban and Regional Planning, and the Honors College at the University at Buffalo, State University of New York.
+Dr. Krolikowski taught undergraduate courses at the Department of Geography, the Department of Urban and Regional Planning, and the Honors College at the University at Buffalo, State University of New York.

-Dr. Krolikowski serves as the Vice President of Programs for the United Way of Southern Nevada (Las Vegas, NV).
-Aaron has been working with the United Way network since 2013, and previously served as Director of Research and Public Policy at United Way of Buffalo & Erie County.
+Dr. Krolikowski serves as the Vice President for Research and Data Insights at United Way Worldwide.
+He previously worked as Vice President of Programs for the United Way of Southern Nevada (Las Vegas, NV) and as Director of Research and Public Policy at United Way of Buffalo & Erie County (Buffalo, NY).
+Aaron has been working with the United Way network since 2013.
 He holds a PhD in Geography and Environment from Oxford University (UK), where his research explored how mobile technology influences the provision of public services (water access in urban East Africa).

 Selected Publications & Presentations